EMOD-Hub/emodpy-workflow/docs/tutorials/modify_reports.md

 !!!
 Important
     Each report can only have at most ONE configuration.
 Duplicative configurations will generate an error.

-We first remove the existing report that we do not want.
+First, remove the existing report that you do not want.
 Then we add a new definition of the report to replace it.
-For example, if we want to add information about pregnancies and potential mothers in the model, we copy/paste the **InsetChart** definition from the Zambia country model and modify the appropriate parameter (**include_pregnancies=True**) (labeled below with **NEW CODE**):
+For example, if you want to add information about pregnancies and potential mothers in the model, copy/paste the **InsetChart** definition from the Zambia country model and modify the appropriate parameter (**include_pregnancies=True**) (labeled below with **NEW CODE**):